noche-x/PSPCord/README.md

 After you clone it you can follow the steps provided on that repo.

 1. Run **./build.sh** and it will compile the psp client.
-2. Copy **EBOOT.PBP, PARAM.SFO, psp-chat.elf, psp-chat.prx** to /PSP/GAME/PSP-Chat/
+2. Copy **EBOOT.PBP, PARAM.SFO, psp-chat.elf, pspcord.prx** to /PSP/GAME/PSPCord/

 And you should be able to see it in your PSP and launch it.